4

 – Ooker

-May 4, 2018 at 5:36
+Commented May 4, 2018 at 5:36

 • @Ooker: I have, although I don't use it actively.
 There's some overlap between SOUP and SOX, but mostly they complement each other.
 The big difference is that SOX does have a menu for toggling features on and off, so it can and does incorporate more controversial changes to the SE user interface.
 SOUP is meant to be more of an "install and forget" thing; it has no config menu for optional features, and probably won't be getting one now that SOX exists and fills that gap.
 Anyway, SOUP and SOX should be usable together; if you find an incompatibility, please report it and I'll try to fix it.
-May 4, 2018 at 7:43
+Commented May 4, 2018 at 7:43

 • As how I understand SOUP means as a fix for the site, and SOX as a modification of it.
 Is that correct?
 Because I think having a menu is very important for users to know what it does